 What are the costs?

 I’ve migrated multiple properties, and the cost is typically around $1,200 CAD.
 Most websites will quote a range from $800 – 2,000.
 Some properties may be more complex, but for the most part the process is quite simple.
 That amount should include the government’s $100 registration fee for converting a property.
 The lawyers pocket the rest.
+If you want the full picture of how much it may cost you to sell land, you should also explore our post on Taxes on Land Sales in Nova Scotia.

 How is land migrated?